-The government’s lockdown restriction aimed at dealing with the rising cases of coronavirus has affected many organisations including places of worship, which are currently only opened for events such as funerals, broadcast act of worship, and individual prayer.
+The government’s lockdown restriction aimed at dealing with the rising cases of coronavirus has affected many organisations including places of worship, which are currently only open for events such as funerals, broadcasted act of worship, and individual prayer.
 As a result of this second lockdown, gathering for worship or prayer would constitute a criminal offence.

 A group of over 70 church leaders, supported by the Archbishop of Canterbury, who is the spiritual head of the worldwide Anglican communion, has agreed to start a legal challenge against the government’s decision.
 The person leading this challenge is Pastor Ade Omooba MBE, co-founder of Christian Concern and pastor at New Life Assembly.